The March of Cloud ERP into the Enterprise

-From fast growing companies such as Groupon running NetSuite, through to global enterprises such as Qualcomm choosing NetSuite for their subsidiaries’ ERP needs, it’s clear that the adoption phase is entering the enterprise.
+From fast growing companies such as Groupon running NetSuite, through to global enterprises, it’s clear that the adoption phase is entering the enterprise.
 In fact, by 2014, IDC forecasts that enterprises of 1,000+ employees will account for 43%+ of the total cloud market, and cloud computing in general being adopted at 6X the rate of the broader market.
 Part of this wave of enterprise adoption means that customers sometimes will integrate cloud with on-premise investments – whether businesses are deploying cloud applications across lines of business, or deploying them in a “two-tier model”, meaning cloud ERP throughout the subsidiaries linking to an existing on-premise system at corporate headquarters.

 Unlike their on-premise counterparts, cloud applications deploy quickly.
 For example, Groupon went live with NetSuite OneWorld in five countries in just six weeks and plans to deploy NetSuite to another twenty-six countries in three months.
 In fact, cloud applications can often be deployed by the lines of business with little IT involvement at all.

 IT Tools to Support Enterprise Cloud Adoption Further Emerge